EBIO5460Fall2025/class-materials/05_6_hw_due_mon_22_sep.md

 The algorithm will be very similar to the Paramecium example, except now there are two dimensions, x and y.
 The two parameters that determine movement are:

-p_move = 0.8
+* p_move = 0.8
-dt = 1 / 6
+* dt = 1 / 6

 Time is in minutes.
-So these parameters say there is a 0.8 probability of moving in 10 seconds.
+These parameters say there is a 0.8 probability of moving in 10 seconds.

 Place a nut randomly within the range like this (the nut could be anywhere within a grid cell, not necessarily at the center of a grid cell):